Sgsouham/ColourizationGAN/README.md

           - WGAN loss (adverserial Wassertien GAN loss)

 ### Dataset
-The original paper was trained on Imagenet
+The original paper was trained on Imagenet.
 I trained it on a few images(50k)

 ### Results and Important links